-Kbytes, with an average size of about 60 Kbytes.
-We compared the outcomes of the algorithm with an hand-crafted gold standard created by studying the XML vocabulary originally used to mark up the documents, and by associating each of its elements with one or more DoCO structures39.
+We performed a preliminary test (fully described in [14]) on a dataset consisting of 117 scientific papers encoded in DocBook and published between 2008 and 2011 in the Balisage Series Conferences.
+The documents vary a lot in their internal structure and size: from 3 Kbytes to 160 Kbytes, with an average size of about 60 Kbytes.
+We compared the outcomes of the algorithm with an hand-crafted gold standard created by studying the XML vocabulary originally used to mark up the documents, and by associating each of its elements with one or more DoCO structures.
 The overall results of this test were encouraging, since the overall values of precision and recall were quite high (0.887 and 0.890, respectively).

-We are currently extending the algorithm in order to try to recognise additional DoCO components such as Introduction, RelatedWork, Methods, Evaluation, and Conclusion.
-For this, we are collecting a more comprehensive document test set of XML sources that will include articles from the PubMed Central Open Access Subset40 and from Elsevier's Science Direct41.
+We are currently extending the algorithm in order to try to recognise additional DoCO components through the algorithm such as Introduction, RelatedWork, Methods, Evaluation, and Conclusion.
+We are collecting a more comprehensive document test set of XML sources that will include articles coming from the PubMed Central Open Access Subset and from Elsevier's Science Direct.